Wilhelm-Lee/Compound/README.md

 this project, then we are most delighted to welcome them.

-And while your ideas and/or implementations are being accepted into this project's code base, there are some crutial points that you may be interested to acknowledge beforehand.
+And while your ideas and/or implementations are being accepted into this project's code base, there are some crucial points that you may be interested to acknowledge beforehand.

  1. Please ensure that you have read at least once our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before doing anything specific.

- 2. If an issue were to be put up, try browse the previously asked questions and make sure that there are no same or similar ones were discussed before.
+ 2. If an issue were to be put up, try browsing the previously asked questions and make sure that there are no same or similar ones that were discussed before.

  3. If you don't get an immediate response on whatever you were asking, it doesn't mean your question was ignored.